jascodebrewer/imageProcess/README.md

 ## Features:

 - **Background Removal:** Utilizes a deep learning model to automatically remove backgrounds from uploaded images.
-- **Background Replacement:** Allows users to replace the removed background with a solid color or an image of their choice.
+- **Background Replacement:** Allows users to replace the removed background with a solid color.
 - **Blur Detection:** Detects blur in uploaded images using image processing techniques.
 - **Image Similarity Detection:** Computes the similarity between uploaded images and provides a percentage score.
 - **Product Description Generation:** Utilizes OpenAI's GPT-3 model to generate product descriptions based on user-provided keywords.